 We’re sorry, but there are no electric bikes for under $100.

 We believe that the Nakto brand has created one of the best cheap electric bike lines available today, starting at $699.
 But in our opinion, the Nakto Santa Monica is the best electric bike for the money.
 The Santa Monica is a powerful street cruiser, featuring 26" x 3.0" cruiser tires with knobby treads, perfect for unpaved roads and trails.
+Our full lineup of ebikes under $1,000 is worth checking out as well.

 For just $1,098, the Santa Monica is a next generation classic cruiser.
 It has a swooping frame, with front shocks and the battery integrated into the downtube.
 The sweptback handlebars are super comfortable, allowing for an upright riding position with relaxed shoulders and arms.